Revolutions of 1848 in the Austrian Empire: Revolution in the Kingdom of Hungary

+In April 1848, Hungary became the third country of Continental Europe (after France, in 1791, and Belgium, in 1831) to enact a law implementing democratic parliamentary elections.

+The new suffrage law (Act V of 1848) transformed the old feudal parliament (Estates General) into a democratic representative parliament.
+This law offered the widest right to vote in Europe at the time.
+The April laws utterly erased all privileges of the Hungarian nobility.

 These demands were not easy for the imperial court to accept, however, its weak position provided little choice.
 One of the first tasks of the Diet was abolishing serfdom, which was announced on March 18, 1848.